google/yggdrasil-decision-forests/documentation/public/docs/guide_feature_semantics.md

 *   For NUMERICAL and DISCRETIZED_NUMERICAL features, statistical information and, if relevant, bucketization.
-*   For CATEGORICAL and CATEGORICAL_SET features, the values seen during training and their frequency.
+*   For CATEGORICAL and CATEGORICAL_SET features, the dictionary of values seen during training and their frequency.
+Note that the ordering is not guaranteed to be stable across versions and should not be relied upon.
 *   For BOOLEAN values, the frequency of true and false values seen during training.